RadhityaR6767/appcity/README.md

 kubectl -n es get pod
 ```

 If those all run normally, you can try to access some endpoints.
-Here, I use `NodePort Service`.
-You can access the app by accessing `Nodes IP`
+Here, I use `NodePort Service so you can access the app by accessing `Node IP`:`Node Port`:

 | URL                                           | METHOD      | BODY                                       |
 |-----------------------------------------------|-------------|--------------------------------------------|